Asbestos Statistics

 How Many Deaths Are Caused by Asbestos?

-Asbestos is responsible for around 12,000 to 15,000 deaths in the United States per year, making it the leading work-related cause of death in the country.
+Asbestos is responsible for around 40,000 deaths in the United States per year, according to the Asbestos Disease Awareness Organization (ADAO).

 Globally, the incidence of asbestos-related deaths ranges from 90,000 to 255,000 each year.